Free Tattoo Stencil Tips And Tricks For Beginners

 Thermal Paper

-As the name suggests, this type of stencil paper uses heat to transfer the stencil from the paper to the skin.
-We tattoo artists have the printing industry to thank for this invention since it was originally intended for use in electronic typewriters.
-Today, we’re one of the biggest consumers of this type of paper.
+As the name suggests, this type of stencil paper uses heat to transfer the stencil from the printer paper to the thinner stencil paper.
+Us tattoo artists have the printing industry to thank for this invention since it was originally intended for use in electronic typewriters.
+Today, our industry is one of the biggest consumers of this type of paper.

 Thermal paper is excellent for creating tattoo stencils since it can be used with a thermal printer to create neat, crisp images.
-It’s also the most commonly used tattoo stencil paper.
+It’s also the most commonly used tattoo stencil paper as thermal stencil printers have become more accessible.

 Thermal paper comes in four layers.
 The first layer contains the tattoo outline and has a white color.
-The second layer serves no purpose during creating the stencil, so it’s to be discarded.
+The second layer is a protection layer between the white paper snd the carbon paper, and serves no purpose creating the stencil, so it’s to be discarded.
 The third layer is the ink layer, made of carbon.
-This does the transfer onto the skin.
+This does the transfer onto the white paper and is what ends up on the skin as the stencil.
 The last layer is yellow, and its purpose is to keep the original outline in place when a stencil copy machine is used.

 Where a machine is used, you can create your stencil on a regular blank sheet and slide it between the ink layer and the bottom layer.
 This speeds up the process and allows you to work without fear of messing up your stencil paper.